Killing of the Haight family: Aftermath

-Family members of the victims released a statement shortly after the shooting in which they invited all to turn to religion in the time of need, praised first responders efforts, and advocated against the use of the situation for political agendas claiming that all protective arms had previously been removed from the home earlier.
-Reportedly, this left the victims vulnerable as the adult victims were both trained in gun safety and personal protection.
+Family members of the victims released a statement shortly after the shooting in which they invited all to turn to God in the time of need, praised first responders efforts, and advocated against the use of the situation for political agendas claiming that all protective arms had previously been removed from the home earlier.
 The statement also stated that a GoFundMe had been created to help with funeral arrangements and other costs.
 The victims were buried in a single service in La Verkin City Cemetery on January 13, 2023.
 It was reported that Michael's name went unmentioned at the service and that he had a separate, private funeral held.

 After the funeral service, another statement was released by Tausha and Gail's family where they stated they have no ill will against the Haight family in the wake of the shooting.

 An obituary of unknown origin praised Haight as a loving father.
-It was removed after the glowing description of a caring, loving, active member of the community and the Church of Jesus Christ of Latter-day Saints sparked outrage.
+It was removed after the description sparked outrage.
 State and local governments offered their condolences in the wake of the shooting.
 Additionally, counselors and therapists offered their services and the local school district activated its mobile crisis response team to alert parents and offer support to students.